Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 Several problem-solving initiatives were undertaken to overcome challenges encountered during development.
 Optimal raindrop rendering, preventing flickering and overlap, required innovative solutions.
 The introduction of vertical displacement tracking, and manipulation of ANSI escape codes played a pivotal role in achieving smooth raindrop descent.

+The DigitalRain class addresses several challenges to achieve the digital rain effect:

+Efficient Raindrop Generation: To generate raindrops randomly at the top of the screen, the class must efficiently select random positions and characters.
+The algorithm uses the rand() function and appropriate logic to achieve this while maintaining performance.

+Smooth Animation: The class must ensure that the animation remains smooth even when simulating a large number of raindrops falling simultaneously.
+This requires careful management of grid updates and rendering to minimize flickering and lag.

+Correct Rendering: The class must accurately render raindrops on the screen and handle cases where raindrops overlap or characters collide.
+This requires precise control over cursor position and character colors to produce a visually appealing effect.

 Flashing of the console a flickering effect was solved by rendering

 ## Modern C++